elioamicarelli/about-insiders-analytics/index.md

 # **How does Insiders Analytics work**

 Thanks to their privileged position, **insiders may have access in advance to information that could impact a company stock price**.
-To enhance market fairness, **insiders are required by law to timely report their transactions** to the SEC which in turn make them publicly available via the EDGAR system {3}.
+To enhance market fairness, **insiders are required by law to timely report their transactions** to the SEC which in turn makes them publicly available via the EDGAR system {3}.

-The amount of reports about insiders transactions collected and stored in EDGAR is astonishing.
-However, these documents stay silent until the data they contain are systematically extracted, analyzed and presented to the general public. **[Insiders Analytics](https://twitter.com/insidersanalyt1) is a bot which does exactly that!** :robot:
+Unfortunately, these documents stay silent until the data they contain are systematically extracted, analyzed and presented to the general public.

-It mines insiders reports, produces analyses based on the data extracted, and delivers the analytics directly to your Twitter feed.
+**[Insiders Analytics](https://twitter.com/insidersanalyt1) is a bot which does exactly that!
+It mines insiders reports, produces analyses based on the data extracted, and delivers the analytics directly to your Twitter feed**. :robot: :robot: :robot:

 # **Analyses Details**